 Andrea is a contemporary artist and art instructor based in Whistler, B.C.
 Like most people who wind up living in this little mountain town, Andrea is a wild child.
 Constantly covered in paint, she spends most of her time either up exploring the mountains or down in the valley creating in her studio.
 Her work is characterized by bold colors, messy loose brush strokes and darkly playful imagery.
 Her work focuses on relationships and universal connectivity, often referencing the idiosyncrasies of romantic relationships.

 She grew up surrounded by nature and animals in a small community outside of Toronto, Ontario where her weekends and holidays were spent on the family ranch near North Bay.
-Her grandfather, Ulrich was a hard working farmer and a self-taught artist.
-She was lucky to spend time with him camping, making maple syrup from the sugar bush, wood working with him in his shop, snowmobiling in northern Canada and watching him paint.
-As a child Andrea looked up to him and was inspired by his light hearted nature, his strong work ethic and most of all his paintings of anything from “modern dogs” and swooping pterodactyls to beautiful Canadian Landscapes.
+She was lucky to spend time with her family camping, making maple syrup from the sugar bush, horseback riding, wood working, boating and snowmobiling in northern Canada.
+Her grandfather was a hard working farmer and a self-taught artist and she loved to watch him paint.
+As a child Andrea was inspired by his light hearted nature, his strong work ethic and most of all his paintings of anything from “modern dogs” and swooping pterodactyls to beautiful Canadian Landscapes.
 She wanted to follow in his footsteps to become an artist herself.

 Andrea graduated from the Ontario College of Art and Design in Toronto Ontario.
 She studied everything from metalsmithing to fibre arts, focusing on drawing and printmaking and graduated winning the Graduating Class Print Making Award.
 Having visited Whistler each summer in between semesters, Whistler became a home away from home.
 Andrea has created artwork from her studio in the colorful community for over fourteen years.

 Selected Exhibitions, Showings and Group Exhibits